Lower Yosemite Falls Hike, Best Hikes in Yosemite National Park

 Spring in Yosemite

 PROS: Waterfalls pop back to life as the snow begins to melt, but the Sierra Nevada Mountains don’t abide by the calendar for the weather.
 I’ve had plenty of late spring ski adventures in the Sierras.
 The free shuttles in the park start back up around April.
-Skiing and snowshoeing is still a popular activity.
+Skiing and snowshoeing are still popular activities.

 CONS: Many trails will still be snow-packed.
 Yosemite Valley, Wawona, and Hetch Hetchy can be clear of snow by mid-April, barring an epic winter as we saw in 2022/2023.
 Tioga Road is still closed through at least April and likely into May.